Top Must-See Attractions in Barcelona (2026 Travel Guide)

 2. Girona

-Step back in time with a visit to Girona, a medieval city filled with cobblestone streets, Gothic architecture, and a well-preserved Jewish quarter.
-This charming destination is famous for its colorful houses along the Onyar River.
+Step back in time with a visit to Girona, a medieval city filled with cobblestone streets, Gothic architecture, and a beautifully preserved Jewish quarter.
+This charming destination is famous for its colorful houses reflected along the Onyar River.

-• Highlight: Explore the iconic Girona Cathedral and its Game of Thrones filming locations.
+• Highlight: Explore Girona Cathedral and its Game of Thrones filming locations.

 3. Sitges